XeonDigital/basic-git-script/README.md

 this is my personal git script for basic use

 ### **DISCLAIMER**
-This is not made for complicated peoblems like conflics and such This script also assumes that you have set your remote as origin
+This is not made for complicated problems like conflics and such This script also assumes that you have set your remote as origin
 ## Features
  - Repo initialization